-- Check the total fat in 1 serving.
+- Check the total fat in one serving.

 - Look closely at the amount of trans fat in a serving.

-- When tracking trans fat, make sure you count the number of servings you eat in 1 sitting.
+- When tracking trans fat, make sure you count the number of servings you eat in one sitting.

 Making Healthy Food Choices

 Trans fats are found in many processed and packaged foods.
-Note that these foods are often low in nutrients and have extra calories from sugar:
+Note that these foods are often low in nutrients and have extra calories from both fat and sugar:

 - Cookies, pies, cakes, biscuits, sweet rolls, and donuts